 - Grandparents feel more engaged and useful when they can provide help to their children and grandchildren, whether that’s through giving life advice or merely helping a grandchild with homework.

 - Many studies have supported the notion that grandparents regularly have a profound influence on their grandchildren by ushering in a loving atmosphere and healthy relationship.

 - Loneliness is a common social problem for the elderly.
 The emptiness of their home weighs heavily on them, making them feel disconnected from the rest of their family and community.
 Through daily activities with family members in a multigenerational home, grandparents experience a better quality of life.

 Home security is a terrific benefit of multigenerational living.
 With multiple generations under one roof, a home is rarely ever left unoccupied for long, and living with other family members increases the chances that someone is present to assist elderly family members should they have an accident.

 One of the primary trepidations families face when shifting their lifestyle is the fear of losing privacy.
 With so many heads under one roof, it can feel like there’s no place to turn for solitude.
-Yet, these floor plans are designed to ensure that every family member can have quiet time.
+Yet, Toll Brothers’ floor plans are designed to ensure that every family member can have quiet time.
 Attachments and features, such as separate bedrooms, bathrooms, and kitchens, allow for complete separation between the generations within the household.